 - Blank LS-1 contracts are available on our site.
-Select WHERE WE WORK from the top menu, then CONTRACTS, then scroll down to find “Solo Performance and Private Teaching (LS-1 contract).”
+Select CONTRACTS from the top menu, then scroll down to find “Solo Performance and Private Teaching (LS-1 contract).”
 Fill it out, then get it signed by your employer or your own corporation

 - Pension contributions must be an amount between 4.80 percent to 17.99 percent of the gross wages reported.

-- Health contributions must be 15 percent of the gross wages reported.
+- Health contributions can be up to 15 percent of the gross wages reported.

 - Work dues are 2 percent of gross wages (for teaching engagements), or 3.5 percent of gross wages (for performances)

 - Proof of engagement includes paperwork like canceled checks, contracts, invoices, schedules of lessons, etc.